ajmwagar/boa/README.md

 # boa
-:snake: A proof of concept toolkit for wireless penetration testing in Python Edit Add topics
+:snake: A proof of concept toolkit for wireless penetration testing in Python

 **For educational purposes only!**